North Sewer Service Area

 June 11, 2021: The District received a letter from King County Executive Dow Constantine acknowledging the District's acceptance of the County's cost-sharing proposal.

 June 7, 2021: District staff presented the Board of Commissioners with the Refined Scope of Work report for engineering services to address the sewer capacity issues in the North Sewer Service Area sewer system.
 The report includes information to support design of the interim improvements and management of the moratorium status.
-The District is also pursuing abatement (reduction) of Infiltration & Inflow (I&I) in the hopes of bringing additional capacity
+The District is also pursuing abatement (reduction) of Infiltration & Inflow (I&I) in the hopes of bringing additional capacity to the system.

 May 24, 2021: The Board of Commissioners extended the sewer moratorium until August 23, 2021 to allow time to consider immediate, interim, and permanent improvements and their potential to provide additional capacity to the sewer system.